-Items needed: Paper, pencils, clothes to use as blindfolds.
+Items needed: Paper, pencils, cloths to use as blindfolds.

-One student draws a line on a sheet of paper.
+One person draws a line on a sheet of paper.
 Another follows along the line with their index finger.
 Then he/she takes a pencil and a sheet of paper.
 He/she closes his/her eyes or is blindfolded and tries to imitate the line on his/her own paper.
-Students may work in pairs or small groups for this activity or, for a small group, the blackboard may be used.
-Once the blindfolded student opens their eyes, they can see how well they succeeded in copying the first line.
+People may work in pairs or small groups for this activity or, for a small group, a board may be used.
+Once the blindfolded person opens their eyes, they can see how well they succeeded in copying the first line.

 Repeat, with the lines drawn having more curves and angles as the game continues.